fictive-kin/webshell/README.md

 	npm install webshell

+This will install Hashlib as well, if necessary.

 Simple HTTP requests
 --------------------
 Webshell supports all of the HTTP verbs in a simple to use syntax.
 The